RustAudio/baseview/README.md

 `baseview` abstracts the platform-specific windowing APIs (winapi, cocoa, xcb) into a platform-independent API, but otherwise gets out of your way so you can write plugin UIs.

+Interested in learning more about the project?
+Join us on [discord](https://discord.gg/b3hjnGw), channel `#vst2-gui`.

 ## Roadmap

 Below is a proposed list of milestones (roughly in-order) and their status.
 Subject to change at any time.